aws/aws-iot-device-sdk-swift/Documentation/MQTT5_Userguide.md

     clientBuilder.withOnPublishReceived(self.onPublishReceived)
 ```
 ### **Adding an HTTP Proxy**
-No matter what your connection transport or authentication method is, you may connect through an HTTP proxy
+No matter what your connection transport or authentication method is, you can connect through an HTTP proxy
 by adding `HTTPProxyOptions` to the builder:

 ```swift